MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AccessDatabase.md

     ![Select the data you want to import in the Navigator](./media/access-database/navigator-desktop.png)

-## Connect to an Access database from Power Query Online:
+## Connect to an Access database from Power Query Online

 To make the connection from Power Query desktop: